Recruitment (EN)

 Core Research Areas:

-• Personalized LLMs & Adaptive Learning: We investigate personalization techniques for large language models, including Parameter-Efficient Fine-Tuning (PEFT), Adapter Networks, Prompt Learning, and In-Context Learning methods.
-We explore user profiling, personal preference learning, and dynamic adaptation mechanisms to develop personalized intelligent assistants that continuously evolve based on user behavior and feedback, enabling personalized memory and knowledge accumulation in multi-turn conversations.
+Personalized LLMs & Adaptive Learning: We investigate personalization techniques for large language models, including Parameter-Efficient Fine-Tuning (PEFT), Adapter Networks, Prompt Learning, and In-Context Learning methods.
+We explore user profiling, personal preference learning, and dynamic adaptation mechanisms to develop personalized intelligent assistants that continuously evolve based on user behavior and feedback.

-• Large-scale Networks, Graph Representation & Optimization: We focus on modeling, representation learning, and optimization problems for large-scale complex networks, developing efficient algorithms and theoretical frameworks.
+Large-scale Networks & Graph Learning: We focus on modeling, representation learning, and optimization problems for large-scale complex networks, developing efficient algorithms and theoretical frameworks.
 Our research emphasizes community detection, influence analysis, node classification, graph classification, and link prediction, combining graph neural networks with geometric deep learning techniques to capture hierarchical structures and dynamic evolution patterns in network structures.

 Direction 3: Hyperbolic Representation Learning & Non-Euclidean Geometric Machine Learning